444B/goodluck/practical/readme.md

 │   │   └── F
 ...
 ETC ...

-Once you have read the contents of the loginCredentials.txt file, you should be able to edit your mark and complete the practical
+Once you have read the contents of the loginCredentials.txt file, you should be able to switch users to the administrator, edit your mark and complete the practical

 ---
 ### Getting stuck: